 Cane Bay Boulevard, Summerville, South Carolina 29483

-Four Seasons at the Lakes of Cane Bay, a New 55+ Neighborhood Within a Larger All Ages Community, Has a Lakeside Setting and Features Single Family Homes
+Four Seasons at the Lakes of Cane Bay, a Handsome 55+ Neighborhood Within a Larger All Ages Community, Has a Lakeside Setting and Features Single Family Homes

 The all ages master-planned community Lakes of Cane Bay Plantation is in Summerville, South Carolina, about 25 miles inland from Charleston and Lowcountry beaches.
 In the heart of Cane Bay Plantation, K. Hovnanian is building Four Seasons at the Lakes of Cane Bay, a 55+ single family home neighborhood with a lakefront location.

 When complete, Four Seasons should have 800 residences, some of which will face the water.
 All homes feature main-level living, a low-maintenance, light-colored vinyl and/or brick exterior, a recessed entryway, extra storage, oversized closets, and a luxurious kitchen.
 Higher end dwellings have a garage at a right angle to the home, making the garage look like an extra room from the street.
 K. Hovnanian is offering 14 plans ranging in size from nearly 1,400 square feet to more than 2,600 square feet.
 Each property has a pantry, a large patio, and private owner suite.

-Prices start in the low-$200,000s.
+Prices start in the mid-$200,000s.
 Please verify this price with a Realtor as it is bound to change.

 Four Seasons' access to the adjacent 300-acre lake system means that boating, fishing, and sailing are daily possibilities.
 The community's 25,000 square foot clubhouse includes a fitness center and two swimming pools.
 Courts for pickleball, bocce ball, and tennis dot the area.
 There are also proposals for a garden square, trails, and an outdoor amphitheater.
 The elegant entryway is two stories tall.